rkieft/plainium/README.md

-# plainium
+# Plainium

-A Selenium 3.x setup with some helping wrappers, reports etc.
+A Selenium 3.x basic setup with some helping wrappers and libraries.